sjbylo/lab-ocp4/workshop/content/exercises/70-add-cloud-database.md

 The previous command fetches the values in the secret ``mysql-secret`` and adds them into the deployment, which in turn re-deploys the application.

-Check the environment variables have ben properly set:
+Check the environment variables have been properly set:

 ```execute
 oc set env dc/vote-app --list